section-engineering-education/engineering-education/content/articles/mlp-mixer/index.md

 #### Per-patch linear embedding
 In this layer, input images with dimensions (H, W) are divided into a sequence of S, non-overlapping image patches.
 Each patch is of dimension (P, P).
 So, to get the number of patches required for each image, you divide the dimension of the input image by that of each patch.
 Thus, S = (HW/P<sup>2</sup>).

 These patches are linearly projected through a projection layer.
-This projection layer is simply a fully connected layer with an output dimension of C. This results in a 2D input table named X on the paper which is used on the mixer layers.
+This projection layer is simply a fully connected layer with an output dimension of C. This results in a 2D input table with image patches (tokens) named X on the paper which is used on the mixer layers.

 #### The Mixer layers
 The mixer layer contains two types of MLP layers.
 It is important to note that the idea of these two layers is borrowed from CNN.

 1. Channel-mixing MLP

-- This MLP layer allows for the "mixing" of the per-location features.
+- This MLP allows for the communication between different channels.
+It operates on each location independently and take individual rows of the table as inputs.
+It only focuses on a single patch in the image then process the channels.

 2. Token-mixing MLP

-- This MLP layer allows for "mixing" spatial information.
+- This MLP allows for the communication between different spatial locations (tokens) in an image.
+Remember the tokens are the image patches.
+It operates on each channel independently and takes individual columns of the table as inputs.

+These two MLP layers are alternated by reshaping and transposing the layers.
+This enables the interaction of both input dimensions.

 The outputs of the channel-mixing and token-mixing MLP is the same dimension as the input.
 For example, an input of (8X4) will result in an output of (8X4).